 — walker (@walkerparks64) December 21, 2020

-Outside of Parks, the unit has an additional five second-year players, Paul Tchio (Milton, Ga.), Mitchell Mayes (Raleigh, N.C.), Trent Howard (Birmingham, Ala.), Bryn Tucker (Knoxville, Tenn.) and John Williams (Canton, Ga.) all seeking bigger roles in 2021.
+In addition to Parks, the unit has an additional five second-year players, Paul Tchio (Milton, Ga.), Mitchell Mayes (Raleigh, N.C.), Trent Howard (Birmingham, Ala.), Bryn Tucker (Knoxville, Tenn.) and John Williams (Canton, Ga.) all seeking bigger roles in 2021.

 Redshirt sophomore Mason Trotter (Roebuck, S.C.) served as Clemson’s primary backup at center a season ago, playing a combined 147 offensive snaps at center and guard.
 Third-year sophomore Tayquon Johnson (Williamsport, Md.) is in his second season since transitioning from defensive line to offensive line.
 Midyear freshman offensive line enrollees on campus this spring include Ryan Linthicum (Damascus, Md.) and Marcus Tate (Sunrise, Fla.).